-Happy employees mean much more than just a pleasant workplace.
+Happy and motivated employees mean much more than just a pleasant workplace.
 Research conducted by the University of Warwick’s Centre for Competitive Advantage in the Global Economy indicates that happy employees are 10 percent more productive than their unhappy peers.
 They’re also likely to stick around longer.

 1. Applaud attendance and loyalty.

 When your restaurant is short-handed, service is likely to suffer.
 But that’s not all: A consistently understaffed restaurant may also lead to low morale and, ultimately, attrition.
 Creating an attendance-based restaurant employee reward system can motivate employees to show up as scheduled, thereby minimizing call-ins and absences.

 Rewarding loyalty is also important.
 Is there a particular employment milestone you’re looking for staff to reach?
 Rewarding employees who meet this benchmark can motivate others to stay.